 If you include family members in Canada in your application for permanent residence, they also need to apply for a work permit, study permit or TRP.
 This will let them stay in Canada while we process the permanent residence application.

 Family members included in your application who are not applying for a work or study permit must apply for a TRP.
-If you have dependants who are not school-age, they must apply for a TRP.
+This includes any children who aren’t old enough for school yet.

 They must pay the fees for the permit they’re applying for.
 You can apply for everything at the same time.